 It is important to get a snug fit, so don’t buy a larger size than you need.
 At about $16/pair, these Plantar Fasciitis therapeutic socks (made by Bitly) hold their compression very well over time and I haven’t noticed any loosening of the support they provide.
 When putting them on, make sure you avoid any folds in the fabric so that the sock is flush with your skin.
 You’ll quickly forget that they’re there, but the amount of pain relief you’ll experience if you have Plantar Fasciitis is quite noticeable.

 Disclosure: Philip Werner purchased this product with his own funds.
-This post contains affiliate links which help to support this website.

 Most Popular Searches